 To create and enable a purchase order approval workflow

-Select the workflow template named Purchase Order Approval Workflow, and then choose the OK button.
+On the Workflow Templates page, select the workflow template named Purchase Order Approval Workflow, and then choose the OK button.

-The Workflow window opens for a new workflow containing all the information of the selected template.
+The Workflow page opens for a new workflow containing all the information of the selected template.
 The value in the Code field is extended with “-01” to indicate that this is the first workflow that is created from the Purchase Order Approval Workflow workflow template.

 Using the Approval Workflow